 Friday Afternoons at The Brewery Townsville, (Flinders Street CBD) rock.
 Located in the historic Townsville Post Office building, the Brewery recently renovated the tower clock, which hasn’t worked forever.
 They deserve kudos for this feat, so pop in and see where they brew Townsville Bitter and more.
 Craft Tasting Paddle.
 Outside deck appealing in the afternoon.

 Friday Afternoons overflow at The Wild Goose Brews and Chews, Flinders Street East, CBD.
 From 6pm every day except Monday and from 12 noon Fridays.
 Our son told us about this one so maybe it’s for the younger crowd!

 Barra Farm Townsville

 Situated at 505 Allambie Lane Kelso this is a Water Fun Park and a Barra Fishing Farm.
 Open from 1st September through the Summer months.
 No need to worry about marine stingers and crocodiles here!

-For morning tea or lunch and some slightly cooler weather head to the Ivy Cottage Cafe, a rainforest retreat North Queensland style.
+For morning tea or lunch and some slightly cooler weather head to the Ivy Cottage Paluma, a rainforest retreat North Queensland style.
 On the back verandah of the old cottage, indulge in a Devonshire tea with home-made jam, amidst the birds and butterflies of the Paluma World Heritage Rainforest.
 It is 77km north of Townsville along the Bruce Highway – read directions here.
-It is so beautiful and relaxing on the back deck and if asked staff will point out some walks through the nearby Rainforest.
+It is so beautiful and relaxing on the back deck and if asked staff will point out some walks through the Paluma Rainforest.